bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/constructor.md

     Child.prototype.constructor = Child // return original constructor to Child

 But when do we need to perform the last line here?
-Unfortunately, the answer is: _it depends_.
+Unfortunately, the answer is: *it depends*.

-Let's try to define the cases in which re-assignment of the original constructor will play a major role, and when it will be one superfluous line of code.
+Let’s try to define the cases in which re-assignment of the original constructor will play a major role, and when it will be one superfluous line of code.

 Take the following case: the object has the `create()` method to create itself.